digital-asset/ex-java-bindings/StockExchange/README.rst

 #.
 In the other terminal, start the Canton ledger and wait for initialization until the process prints *Canton server initialization DONE*

    start_canton <path_to_canton_installation>

 #.
+In the first terminal, upload the package to all participant nodes

+   upload_package

+#.
 In the first terminal, run the example